oicr-gsi/req-system-docs/source/accessioners.rst

 The status of the submission will be “Submitted”.

 #.
-Within the requisition, select the case history as seen below.
+Within the requisition, select the case history.
 #.
 Review changes to the requisition by comparing requisition fields between the original submission and the revised submission and/or case history comment fields.
 Both the original and the revised requisition are available in the case history.
 #.
-Verify requisition date and time stamps to ensure you are reviewing the edited requisition as seen below.
+Verify requisition date and time stamps to ensure you are reviewing the edited requisition.
 #.
-If non-PHI field changes are acceptable, approve the requisition as documented in Approving a Submission (Accessioner).
+If non-PHI field changes are acceptable, approve the requisition as documented in :ref:`approve-submission`.
 Note, changes may have occurred within PHI fields that are not visible to the Accessioner (your) role.
 #.
 The Accessioner will receive an email notification with the subject header “Anticipate Sample Shipment to Tissue Portal”.
 This notification may be disregarded.
 #.
 If materials were previously received at OICR and accessioned into MISO LIMS but have not yet been transferred outside of OICR Tissue Portal, make required changes to LIMS identities and/or material labels.
 #.
 If materials (nucleic acid aliquots) have been transferred to the Translational Genomics Laboratory (TGL), and changes are required to LIMS identities, notify TGL staff.
 They will update their LIMS entries and/or update material labels.